getting off benzodiazepines

 Do Benzos Cause Withdrawal?

-Yes, if you suddenly reduce or stop taking benzos, you will likely go into withdrawal.
+Yes, if you suddenly reduce or stop taking benzodiazepines, you will likely go into withdrawal.
 These drugs have a high risk of creating physical and mental dependence.
-Depending on the dose and how long the benzodiazepines have been used, withdrawal symptoms can range from mild to severe and even be life-threatening.
+Depending on the dose and how long the drug has been used, withdrawal symptoms can range from mild to severe and even be life-threatening.

 benzodiazepine-withdrawal-Symptoms: depression, nausea, anxiety and panic attacks, delirium, insomnia, grand Mal seizures, aches and pains, muscle spasms.